 There are two different implementations of adaptive quadrature in Stata that differ in the values used for a_j and b_j in (10.10).
-The method implemented in gllamm, which is the default method in xtlogit (as of Stata 10), uses the posterior mean of ζ_j for a_j and the posterior standard deviation for b_j .
-However, obtaining the posterior mean and standard deviation requires numerical integration so adaptive quadrature sometimes does not work when there are too few quadrature points (for example, fewer than five).
+The method called mvaghermite for "mean-variance adaptive Gauss-Hermite quadrature" uses the posterior mean of ζ_j for a_j and the posterior standard deviation for b_j .
+This is the default in melogit, xtlogit, and gllamm.
+Obtaining the posterior mean and standard deviation requires numerical integration (which requires values of a_j and b_j , making the process iterative), so the mvaghermite version of adaptive quadrature sometimes does not work when there are too few quadrature points (for example, fewer than five).
 Details of the algorithm are given in Rabe-Hesketh, Skrondal, and Pickles (2002, 2005) and Skrondal and Rabe-Hesketh (2004).

-The method implemented in xtmelogit, and available in xtlogit with the option intmethod(aghermite), uses the posterior mode of ζ_j for a_j and for b_j uses the standard deviation of the normal density that approximates the log posterior of ζ_j at the mode.
+The method called mcaghermite for "mode-curvature adaptive quadrature Gauss- Hermite quadrature" uses the posterior mode of ζ_j for a_j and for b_j it uses the standard deviation of the normal density whose logarithm has the same curvature (second derivative) as the log posterior of ζ_j at the mode.
 An advantage of this approach is that it does not rely on numerical integration and can therefore be implemented even with one quadrature point.
 With one quadrature point, this version of adaptive quadrature becomes a Laplace approximation.
+The laplace method is the default in melogit for models with crossed random effects (see chapter 16) and can be requested for other models by using the intmethod(laplace) option.

-10.11.2 Some speed and accuracy considerations
+10.10.2 Some speed and accuracy considerations